Note on rare $Z$-boson decays to double heavy quarkonia: Summary

-In summary, we have presented a theoretical analysis of rare $Z$-boson decays into double heavy quarkonia in the SM.
+We have presented a theoretical analysis of rare $Z$-boson decays into double heavy quarkonia in the SM.
 Our study explicitly shows that, besides the leading-order QCD diagrams, another transitions via $Z\to V\gamma^*$ and $Z\to P\gamma^*$, followed by $\gamma^*\to V$, could also bring about significant contributions to these processes.
 In order to provide up-to-date theoretical predictions for these rare $Z$-boson decay for use in LHC or other future high-precision experimental facilities, we calculate both of them in the present paper.
 The branching fractions for these decays are predicted, as shown in eqs. (\ref{rateJtot}),(\ref{rateUtot}), (\ref{brJ-VP-tot}), and (\ref{brY-VP-tot}), respectively, which are far below current experimental limits, reported by the CMS Collaboration \cite{CMS22}.
 In general, it will be challenging to search for such rare processes.
 However, some interesting room for new physics may be expected in these decays.
+One could directly utilize some non-standard $ZQ\bar{Q}$ interactions, which, for instance, have been analyzed in Refs. \cite{HV02, GGW16, DSYY22}.
+The novel couplings might give rise to possible deviations from the SM predictions.
+Nevertheless, a careful investigation is definitely needed in order to construct some realistic and significant models.
+This topic is meaningful for the future study.

-Furthermore, the enormous events of $Z$ bosons will be produced in the high-luminosity LHC or other future experiments \cite{GKN15, HLLHC19}, we look forward to more interesting searches for rare $Z$-boson decays being performed at these machines.
+The enormous events of $Z$ bosons will be produced in the high-luminosity LHC \cite{GKN15, HLLHC19}, or other future experiments such as FCC-ee \cite{FCC-ee} and CEPC \cite{CEPC}, both of which will be planned to run at the $Z$ mass region for a period time.
+Particularly, at CEPC, running as both a Higgs factory and a $Z$ factory, a huge number of $Z$ bosons, about ${\cal O} (10^{12})$, would be accumulated.
+We look forward to more interesting searches for rare $Z$-boson decays being performed at these machines.